ShaSchangali/42_Projects/ft_born_to_be_root/README.md

 ## Questions & Answers
 - Difference between Debian and CentOS?
+- What is a Virtual Machine?
 - What is the difference between aptitude and APT (Advanced Packaging Tool)?
 - What is AppArmor?
 - Password Rules
 - What is LVM?
-- Part 6 - UFW (Uncomplicated Firewall)
+- UFW (Uncomplicated Firewall)
-- Part 7 - What is SSH?
+- What is SSH?
-- Part 8 - What is Cron?
+- What is Cron?

 ## Mandotary
 - Downloading Virtual Machine